nghi-truyen/Flight-Data-Analysis/README.md

 - `<Number of type unit actually in stock>`: useful for `Time_Forecasting()` function, which predict the moment that we can not afford the need of customers.

-For estimating the number of failures at a determined time in the future, we run `Number_Failures_Forecasting.py` file with the command:
+For estimating of the number of failures at a determined time in the future, we run `Number_Failures_Forecasting.py` file with the command:

 `$ python Number_Failures_Forecasting.py`

-For estimating the time that we can afford the need of customers, we run `Time_Forecasting.py` file:
+For estimating of the time that we can afford the need of customers, we run `Time_Forecasting.py` file:

 `$ python Time_Forecasting.py`